Menu

 What are the local customs in Syria?

-A few rules to keep in mind:
+Here are a few guidelines to keep in mind:

-– Don’t drink alcohol in public.
+– Avoid drinking alcohol in public.

 – Always take off your shoes when entering a mosque or house.
-Never show your shoe sole when you sit down.

 Is it safe in Syria?